-With the #ShredStrong program, you get an optional weekly movement review of one video per week.
+In #ShredStrong, you get an optional weekly movement review of one video per week.

 Recording yourself is one of the best ways to check form and efficiency in an exercise because you can slow down the video to see any faults you normally wouldn't be able to see in-person (unless you have a trained eye).
 You should consider recording yourself regularly to see yourself move.